-During the peak summer season, demand for passports soar – and we saw huge delays during 2014.
+During the peak summer season, demand for passports soar.
 So, if you can, get your application in at least three to four weeks before your trip to avoid fighting with other travellers for the limited number of last-minute appointments and paying as much as £55.50 more for the service.
 Find out how to stay one step ahead in the renewal process in our article ‘Your essential guide to getting a new passport‘.

 Other items to organise ahead of your trip include an EHIC card for every member of your family if you are travelling within Europe (it entitles you to state healthcare on the same terms as a local resident), a family travel insurance policy and any visas you will need to visit your destination.

 And, even if you know they’re sorted, remember to dig all of your important documents out ready to pack in your hand luggage at least the night before you leave.